Butter, margarine, and cooking oils

 References

-Arnett DK, Blumenthal RS, Albert MA, et al. 2019 ACC/AHA Guideline on the primary prevention of cardiovascular disease: executive summary: a report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
+Arnett DK, Blumenthal RS, Albert MA, et al. 2019 ACC/AHA Guideline on the primary prevention of cardiovascular disease: Executive summary: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol.
 2019;74(10):1376-1414.
 PMID: 30894319

-Hensrud DD, Heimburger DC.
-Nutrition's interface with health and disease.
-In: Goldman L, Schafer AI, eds.
+Hensrud DD.
+Diet and nutrition.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 202.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 13.

 Mozaffarian D. Nutrition and cardiovascular and metabolic diseases.
-In: Libby P, Bonow RO, Mann DL, Tomaselli, GF, Bhatt DL, Solomon SD, eds.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.

 Ramu A, Neild P. Diet and nutrition.
 In: Naish J, Syndercombe Court D, eds.
 Medical Sciences.
 3rd ed.
 Philadelphia, PA: Elsevier; 2019:chap 16.